 In the following verses, more deceitful intrigue was born as Absalom took advantage of the situation to continue his own lustful campaign to usurp David as being the king.
 Absalom had arranged to have Amnon killed at a family reunion.
 Again, David was furious and deeply sorrowful because of some wrong information given him that all the king's sons were dead.
 But again David did nothing.
 He was paralyzed because he was guilty of the murder of Uriah.

 The sins are becoming enmeshed.
-One thing leads to another, and if there is sin right at the top, what's going to happen underneath?
+One thing leads to another, and if there is sin right at the top, what is going to happen underneath?
 Lust is a powerful incentive to other sins, and it immediately begins producing evil right within the person.
 Sorrow and pain result.
-It's like opening up Pandora's box though whenever the sin is allowed to break forth from outside the heart into the other world, as we might say, and begin creating other sins in its path—and it will.
-That's why I said that this sin never walks alone.
+It is like opening up Pandora's box though whenever the sin is allowed to break forth from outside the heart into the other world, as we might say, and begin creating other sins in its path—and it will.
+That is why I said that this sin never walks alone.
 It is the precursor of the other sins that are following.

-Proverbs 20:22 The blessing of the Lord [the crown of life, the peace that Christ can give us] it makes rich and he adds no sorrow with it.
+Proverbs 10:22 The blessing of the Lord [the crown of life, the peace that Christ can give us] makes one rich and he adds no sorrow with it.

 What a promise!
 Peace comes with it.
 Lust gives warnings.
 Mental agitation, restlessness, feelings of grief, unfulfilled expectation, dissatisfaction with life, even torment at feeling cheated and victimized are all fruits of lust as it builds toward producing another sin.